 - Low levels of physical activity.

-In addition, smoking and excessive alcohol intake may play a role in colorectal cancer development.
+Smoking and drinking alcohol may also play a role in colorectal cancer risk.

 How can I prevent rectal cancer?

-Given the risk factors listed above, a low-fat diet, high in fruits and vegetables and low in red meat, regular exercise, and maintaining a healthy body weight may help prevent colon or rectal cancer.
-You should also avoid smoking and excessive alcohol intake.
+Given the risk factors listed above, a low-fat diet, one that is high in fruits/vegetables and low in red meat, getting regular exercise, and keeping a healthy body weight may help prevent colon or rectal cancer.
+You should also avoid smoking and alcohol.

 What screening tests are used for rectal cancer?

 The one screening test that is specific to rectal cancer is a digital rectal exam (DRE).
 During a DRE, the provider inserts a gloved finger into the patient's rectum and feels for abnormal growths or strictures (narrowing).
-Studies have not proven that screening with DRE actually decreases deaths due to rectal cancer.
 Other screening tests are the same as those used for colon cancer screening, including fecal occult blood testing, colonoscopy, and sigmoidoscopy.
 These tests screen both the colon and the rectum.

 Some tumors and polyps may bleed, and this blood can be detected in stool samples by a test called fecal occult blood testing (FOBT).
 By itself, FOBT can only find about 24% of cancers.
 It is recommended by the American Cancer Society that FOBT be done every year, along with a flexible sigmoidoscopy every 5 years, after age 50.
-These two tests detect about 76% of colorectal tumors.
-The sigmoidoscope is a slender, flexible tube that has the ability to view the rectum and the lowest part of the colon.
+These two tests find about 76% of colorectal tumors.
+The sigmoidoscope is a thin, flexible tube that is able to view the rectum and the lowest part of the colon.
 If a polyp or tumor is found with this test, the patient will be referred for a full colonoscopy.

 The colonoscope, which is used during a colonoscopy, is similar to the sigmoidoscope, but is longer and can view the entire rectum and colon.
 If a polyp is found, the physician can remove it and send it to a pathology lab to determine if it is adenomatous (cancerous).
-The American Cancer Society recommends that a colonoscopy be done every 10 years after age 50.
+The American Cancer Society recommends that a colonoscopy be done every 10 years after age 45, up until age 75.
 Patients with a family or personal history should have more frequent screenings.
 These should begin at an age that is ten years younger than their relative was at diagnosis.
 Patients with a history of ulcerative colitis are also at increased risk and should have more frequent screening than the general public.
-Patients should talk with their care team about which screening method is best for them, and how often it should be done.
+You should talk with your care team about which screening method is best for you, and how often it should be done.

 Other screening tests that can detect cancer include the fecal immuochemical test (FIT) and stool DNA tests (Cologuard®).
 These tests offer the convenience of home testing and minimal pre-test preparation, but may not detect all tumors and may not be covered by insurance.
 These tests should only be used by those with low risk of colorectal cancer and under the direction of a healthcare provider.